CSCI157/Activity-4-Unit-Testing/README.md

 __init__(self, username, email, SS, pass) <br>
 each of these four parameters are strings which will be passed to the corresponding classes as parameters check_password(passwrd) <br>
-   uses the hashes equal operator to validate the password __str__(self) <br>
+   uses the hashes equal operator to validate the password<br>
+__str__(self) <br>
    return the username, email, and social strings in a nice readable way